 In May 2014, PAID fully refunded the 2007B-1 bonds with the 2014A bonds, a directly purchased note.
 The 2014As pay interest on a LIBOR-linked index.
 Concurrently, the two swaps were amended such that the floating rate index on the portions. allocable to the 2007B-1 bonds were converted from SIFMA to the same LIBOR-based index as the 2014A bonds.
 One of the LIBOR-based swaps, with a notional amount of \$87.96 million, was documented under a separate trade confirmation with JP Morgan Chase Bank.
-The other LIBOR-based swap, with a notional amount of \$29.31 million, was documented under a separate trade confirmation with Merrill Lynch Capital Services, Inc. Under the LIBOR-based swaps, PAID pays a fixed rate of 3.62% and 3.632% (to JPMorgan and Merrill Lynch, respectively), and receives 70% of 1-month LIBOR.
+The other LIBOR-based swap, with a notional amount of \$29.31 million, was documented under a separate trade confirmation with JP Pays a fixed rate of 3.62% and 3.632% (to JPMorgan and Merrill Lynch, respectively), and receives 70% of 1-month LIBOR.
 The payments are based on an amortizing notional schedule.